Heckenberg

 Health performance in Heckenberg is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Heckenberg faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across all age cohorts but slightly more so among older ones.
-Private health cover is extremely low at approximately 45% of the total population (about 1,497 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Heckenberg faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are somewhat prevalent across the board, with a slightly higher degree among older age cohorts.
+Private health cover is extremely low at approximately 45% of the total population (~1,491 people), compared to 59.9% across Greater Sydney and the national average of 55.7%.

 Frequently Asked Questions - Health